csc203-calpoly/live-coding-demos/01-intro-to-java/README.md

 int[] scores = new int[4]; // A new array of size 4
 ```

 The above line created an array `scores` of size 4.
-But we didn't specific the contents of this array.
+But we didn't specify the contents of this array.
 However, the array is not "empty"—there is no such thing as an empty array in Java.

 When you create an array, you're allocating that amount of contiguous space for its contents.
 So, whether or not you declare the contents of the array, that space is allocated.

 What's sitting in that space?

 ### Default values